panpan0000/KubernetesNotes/FAQ.md

           for cluster, ensure core service, `kube-proxy`,`kube-scheduler`,`etcd`,`kube-controller-manager`,`kube-apiserver` are running. and CNI plugin like `kube-flannel` also running if there're multiple minions.

 ---
+Q: **NodePort not working**

+It's common that your service already been exposed by NodePort, but you can't access it in browser either from master or remote machine.

+Hint 1: `kubectl describe svc your-service` , to check the service `Selector` aligns the `Labels` from `kubectl describe deploy your-deployment`

+Hint 2: the minions node are running firewall ufw. and the port was disabled by ufw. simply fix is `sudo ufw disable` to disable it from next boot up , then `sudo service ufw stop` to stop it immediatily.

+---

  Q: **Volume Binding Error**
 ```